jptacek/JPtacek.com/src/documents/2014/01/chocolately-and-boxstarter/index.html.md

     START http://boxstarter.org/package/nr/url?https://gist.github.com/jptacek/8099099/raw/f691b3433c09dcd361fca8cc6cfe637ca7521771/boxstarter
 ```

-You can take a look at the file, but it is pretty basic
+You can take a look at the file, but it is pretty basic.

 I setup the Explorer options I want, for example, showing file extensions, and the provides me consistency across my
 installs.